Forza Horizon 6: The ultimate tips and tricks for beginners

 In an open-world racing game as huge as Forza Horizon 6, it is difficult to know where to begin.
 So check out these helpful hints to ensure you get off to a flying start.

 Forza Horizon 6, arguably the hottest racing game of 2026, is finally here.
-The sixth instalment takes drivers to Japan, a destination fans have been longing for for years.
-But getting started can be tough, especially for newcomers.
+The sixth installment takes drivers to Japan, a destination fans have been longing for for years.
+But getting started can be tough, especially for newcomers to the game.
 Our Forza Horizon 6 guide provides the best tips and tricks to get you started.

 SPOILER WARNING: Some of these tips contain information about hidden content in Forza Horizon 6.
 If you want to start the game without prior knowledge, you should read on with caution.